Ben Avery Shooting Facility: History

 The Ben Avery Shooting Facility began as an effort on the parts of Ben Avery, Glenn C. Taylor and Jim Beaman, prominent outdoors activists in Arizona in the 1950s, to provide a public shooting facility in the interest of safety.
 In a letter to the Maricopa County government, Avery summed up the trio's concerns that the desert around the city had become a "battleground" with recreational shooters and it was a concern for public safety.
 Upon selection of the current site, Avery helped finance the initial construction with a $5,000 personal loan and $3,000 in local contributions.
 Construction began in late 1959, and the facility was completed and operations transferred to Maricopa County in 1960.

 In 1961, Mr. Avery appointed the Arizona State Rifle and Pistol Association, (State Arm of the NRA since 1909) to help run the financial aspects of the range.
 This partnership ended in 2009 although the ASRPA still is active in supporting the range, competition, and the State Game and Fish Department in its efforts to grow competition, firearm safety, and hunter education.
-ASRPA Education and Training Division.

 Originally named the Black Canyon Shooting Range, the facility underwent further expansions with the cooperation of the AZGFD.
 With the assistance of the National Rifle Association the facility was selected as the 1970 host of the ISSF World Shooting Championships, bringing worldwide recognition to the region as well as the facility.
 Preparations for the competition required further development and expansion of the facilities, which saw additional involvement and support from the AZGFD.
 Phoenix became only the second US city to host the international competition, and was the third and thus far last time it has been hosted in the US.

 In 1992 the facility was renamed to the Ben Avery Range.
 In 1995, the Maricopa County Board of Supervisors decided that it would not renew its obligation to operate the facility.
 AZGFD took over operation of the range and in 1996 it was given its current name, the Ben Avery Shooting Facility.